UCLA-VAST/RapidStream/README.md

 - Note that you need to update the environment variables in the script.

+- You should edit the `SERVER_LIST` variable to include the IP address/acronym of your server fleet.
+You could use whatever number of servers you want.

+  - If you only provide 1 server, then all parallel tasks will be performed on it, which will use lots of memory.
+We recommend that you should have at least 256 GB of memory to run everything on 1 server.

+  - In our experiments, we distribute the workloads to 4 servers, each with the 56-core Inter Xeon E5-2680 v4 CPU at 2.40GHz and 128 GB of memory.

-In order to reproduce the results as in the paper, we include a reference floorplanning result as this step is non-deterministic.
-To re-run the Phase 1 floorplanning process from scratch, delete the "ResultReuse" field in the JSON configuration file.
+- To help you reproduce the results as in the paper, we include a reference floorplanning result as this step is non-deterministic.
+  - To re-run the Phase 1 floorplanning process from scratch, delete the "ResultReuse" field in the JSON configuration file.

 # File Organizations